Bianco wins age group at World Championships in Denmark

 The 22-year-old from Italy, where he was the 2017 sprint triathlon and sprint duathlon age group national champion, finished 12th out of 354 competitors overall.
 Complete results are available online.

-In early May, Bianco qualified but opted not to travel to this weekend's Ironman 70.3-mile World Championships in South Africa during the North American Pro Championships held May 5 in St. George, Utah.
-At that event, Bianco's first Ironman 70.3-mile race, he placed second in his 18-24 age division and fifth overall out of more than 2,500 amateur competitors in 4:19:09.
+In early May, at the North American Pro Championships in St. George, Utah, Bianco qualified for but opted not to travel to this weekend's Ironman 70.3-mile World Championships in South Africa.
+Bianco's first Ironman 70.3-mile race was a tremendous success as he placed second in his 18-24 age division and fifth overall out of more than 2,500 amateur competitors in 4:19:09.

 "My triathlon performance improved so much with (former Flames head coach) Parker Spencer as my coach last semester, which was amazing," said Bianco, who transferred in as a senior last spring.
 "I loved his training and schedules."

 Spencer moved to Tempe, Ariz., to head up USA Triathlon's Project Podium earlier this month so Bianco will be working with new cycling Head Coach Timo Budarz, who is also serving as head coach of the triathlon team on an interim basis.